Bauers, bullpen send Indians to 9-5 victory over Royals

-KANSAS CITY, Mo.
-(AP) — Jake Bauers matched a career high with four hits while driving in three runs, the Cleveland bullpen bailed Trevor Bauer out of a late jam and the Indians held on to beat the Kansas City Royals 9-5 on Tuesday night.
+Bauers matched a career high with four hits while driving in three runs Tuesday night, and the Cleveland bullpen bailed Trevor Bauer out of a late jam, allowing the Indians to hold on for a 9-5 victory over the Kansas City Royals to open their three-game series.

+“It’s nice to make a stupid little adjustment and feel good and lock it back in,” said Bauers, who was in a 1-for-22 slump before the change, and is 6 of 7 at the plate since.
+“Most of the time in this game it’s the simple little thing.”

-Pitching a day after the death of his former teammate and friend Tyler Skaggs, Bauer (7-6) left nursing a 7-4 lead with the bases loaded and nobody out in the seventh.
+Pitching a day after the sudden death of his former teammate and friend, Angels pitcher Tyler Skaggs, Bauer (7-6) left nursing a 7-4 lead with the bases loaded and nobody out in the seventh.

 Oliver Perez managed an out before surrendering a sacrifice fly, and Adam Cimber used his sinker-style motion to induce the final two outs and preserve the Indians’ lead.

+“I threw a lot more pitches than I’d hoped for.
+A lot of foul balls.
+A lot of long at-bats,” Bauer said.
+“It’s just going to happen sometimes, I guess, just try to battle through it.”

 The Indians scored twice more before All-Star closer Brad Hand wrapped up the ninth inning.